 If the function CO4 -> F15 - 1 (SLP ON depending on return flow temperature) is activated, the primary valve is opened without simultaneously operating the storage tank charging pump.
 The storage tank charging pump is first switched on when the primary return flow temperature has reached the temperature currently measured at storage tank sensor SF1.
 This function enables storage tank charging when the heating system is switched off, e.g. in summer mode, without cooling down the storage tank first by filling it with cold flow water.
 The storage tank charging pump does not start operation before a sufficiently high temperature has been reached at the heat exchanger.
-An activated setting CO4' -> F03 - 1 (discharging protection) causes the charging to be stopped when the charging temperature does not reach its set point even though the valve is fully open or it falls below the temperature measured at SF1 and does not rise again.
-Charging with the valve fully open is stopped after one hour at the latest.
+An already active charging is immediately stopped (discharging protection) in case the charging temperature does not reach its set point even though the valve is fully open.